Start Free

 On this page

-To configure an automatic failing of your pipeline in case the quality gate fails, you must set up a pipeline pause by using the waitForQualityGate step.
+To configure an automatic failing of your Jenkins pipeline in case the quality gate fails, you must set up a pipeline pause by using the waitForQualityGate step.

 Proceed as follows: